lc-cs-172/fall-2025/notes/note-04/note-04.md

 ### Syllabus

-The syllabus is continuously being refined -- I point out notable changes, so you don't have to keep rereading it.
+The syllabus is continuously being refined -- I point out notable changes in the notes, so you don't have to keep rereading it.

 ### Notes